Last Updated 27 June 2022

-Forecast water levels at Mission well below 6.0 m for next few days.
+Forecast water levels at Mission just below 6.0 m for the next few days and heading over 6.0 m towards the end of the week.

 The Province of BC issues forecasts of water levels along the Lower Fraser River during periods of heightened flood threat.
 The forecasts, descriptions of the tools used in the development of the forecast, and the limitations and caveats associated with them can be found here.